Program for Research and Outreach-Engagement on Nutrition and Health Solutions

 To improve the nutritional health of diverse populations, the Program for Research in Nutrition and Health Disparities focuses on environmental, social, and behavioral research to improve our understanding and reduce nutrition health disparities.
 Under the leadership of Dr. Sharkey, the Program promotes collaborative research, drawing on partners with expertise in environmental measures, nutritional science, sociology, communication, and agricultural economics to help define major research gaps; provide research training for graduate students; and focus on reducing nutrition-related health disparities.

-Donate and participate in the 2016 Christmas Gift Drive for the children in the Colonias.
+Donate and participate in the 2017 Back to School Backpack Initiative for the children in the Colonias.